-Permit holders are required to contact either of the following at least 1 hour prior to starting their burn:
+Permit holders are required to contact either of the following NO MORE THAN 1 hour prior to starting their burn:

 Saline County Emergency Management

 Open Burning/Burn Permit Regulations effective January 1st 2018